Fort Worth, Texas, police officer who fatally shot Atatiana Jefferson resigns

 Jefferson's death prompted outrage in Fort Worth and across social media.

 "This life mattered.
 This family matters.
-And we're demanding justice and we're not going to wait.
-We demand justice now," Cory Hughes, a local activist, said at Monday's news conference.
+And we're demanding justice," Cory Hughes, a local activist, said Monday.

 Amber Carr, Jefferson's sister and the mother of the boy who Jefferson was with when she was killed, said her son was helping her to stay strong.